Stream Restoration and Stabilization

-Currently, the conservation district is facilitating a project to restore a tributary of Accotink Creek that runs through Wakefield Park.
-The stream has been named Wakefield Run as part of the project plan.
+In 2013-4, the Wakefield Run Stream Restoration, facilitated by the Soil and Water Conservation District, was completed.
 Click on the image on the left to see the full-size project poster.
 Learn more about the naming of Wakefield Run.

 In summer 2007, a NVSWCD-facilitated partnership restored a 775-foot segment of Little Pimmit Run in McLean.
 Homeowners adjacent to the stream initiated the primarily privately-funded project.
 Steep-walled and undercut stream banks and degraded riparian habitat characterized the stream prior to the project.
 Rapid erosion (~2 ft/yr) and bank instability threatened the Fairfax County parkland adjacent to the stream along with the backyards of several homeowners.
 The project’s designers, including conservation district staff, applied the principles of natural channel design, an approach that takes into account naturally-occurring stream processes such as flooding and sediment transport as well as stream ecology.
 The design they developed provides habitat, protects property, discourages erosion, protects water quality and facilitates recreation along and within Little Pimmit Run.
 Learn more about the Little Pimmit Run project.